 Please note that if a grant is awarded, a PR summary in German and English will be published on the FWF website, as well as the grant amount and later, PR summaries of the project's findings in German and English.
 Summaries must be submitted to the FWF when the grant agreement is returned.
 The principal investigator must ensure that these texts are worded in such a way that legitimate interests of secrecy for reasons of national defense and patent law are safeguarded and business secrets are protected appropriately.
-Guidelines for writing PR summaries can be found here.
+Information on the writing of PR texts can be found here.